TravorLZH/travorlzh.github.io/_posts/2024-01-16-legendre-differential-equation.md

 {\partial_\rho(\rho^2 f_\rho)\over f}=-{\csc\theta\partial_\theta(\sin\theta g_\theta)\over g}.\tag2
 $$

-Because the left-hand side does not depend on $\theta$ and the right-hand side does not depend on $\rho$, both sides of (2) should be equal to some constant $\lambda$. as a result, we convert Laplace's equation into two ordinary differential equations:
+Because the left-hand side does not depend on $\theta$ and the right-hand side does not depend on $\rho$, both sides of (2) should be equal to some constant $\lambda$.
+As a result, we convert Laplace's equation into two ordinary differential equations:

 $$
 \rho^2f_{\rho\rho}+2\rho f_\rho=\lambda f,\tag3